-§ 140-22 Storm Water Management.
+§ 140-22 Stormwater management.

-Every application requiring Site Plan Review or subdivision approval shall, where applicable, comply with storm water management regulations of the New York State Department of Environmental Conservation (DEC).
+Every application requiring site plan review or subdivision approval shall, where applicable, comply with stormwater management regulations of the New York State Department of Environmental Conservation (DEC).
 The following standards and procedures shall apply:

-- A. The application shall include the following items, prepared to DEC requirements and Section 125-27 of the Town of Rochester Code: - (1) An Erosion and Sedimentation Control Plan (Basic SWPPP) illustrating those measures to be employed during construction and as may be necessary to prevent loss of soil from erosion and to prevent resulting property damage, siltation and contamination of water courses or impoundments. - (2) A Storm Water Pollution Prevention Plan (SWPPP) identifying those practices employed after construction and as may be necessary to prevent property damage by and pollution of associated water courses or impoundments.
+- A. The application shall include the following items, prepared to DEC requirements and § 125-27 of the Town of Rochester Code: - (1) An erosion and sedimentation control plan (basic SWPPP) illustrating those measures to be employed during construction and as may be necessary to prevent loss of soil from erosion and to prevent resulting property damage, siltation and contamination of watercourses or impoundments. - (2) A stormwater pollution prevention plan (SWPPP) identifying those practices employed after construction and as may be necessary to prevent property damage by and pollution of associated watercourses or impoundments.
 Where DEC approval of such items is required, Town of Rochester Planning Board approval shall be conditioned upon such approval.
-Where only a Notice of Intent (NOI) is required under such DEC regulations, the Town Planning Board may require review of such plans by the Town Engineer and modification as may be necessary based upon such review.
-A certified copy of a completed NOI, signed by the applicant and certified by the applicant's professional representative shall be supplied.
+Where only a notice of intent (NOI) is required under such DEC regulations, the Town Planning Board may require review of such plans by the Town Engineer and modification as may be necessary based upon such review.
+A certified copy of a completed NOI, signed by the applicant and certified by the applicant's professional representative, shall be supplied.
 A copy of the New York State DEC reply to the NOI shall also be supplied when issued.
-All applications requiring Site Plan Review and a Notice of Intent shall be reviewed for compliance with DEC stormwater technical standards.
+All applications requiring site plan review and a notice of intent shall be reviewed for compliance with DEC stormwater technical standards.
 The Planning Board's conditions of approval may address local drainage and runoff issues and, where practical, it shall encourage use of stormwater infiltration practices that reduce stormwater runoff and increase groundwater recharge in new development and redevelopment.
 Such practices may include vegetated open channels (grassy swales) instead of paved drainage ditches, rain gardens on residential lots and use of permeable pavement and similar surfaces in parking. - B. Applicants shall employ low-impact development techniques as provided for in the New York State Stormwater Management Design Manual.
 Infiltration practices shall be used whenever acceptable under DEC guidelines.
 Applicants shall provide deep test pits and percolation tests in support of this or demonstrate infiltration is not a viable practice for the site in question.
-Dry grass swales and other similar measures shall also be encouraged wherever practical. - C. All storm water management improvements shall be properly maintained so as to continue to perform in their intended manner.
-A Stormwater Maintenance Agreement may be required.
+Dry grass swales and other similar measures shall also be encouraged wherever practical. - C. All stormwater management improvements shall be properly maintained so as to continue to perform in their intended manner.
+A stormwater maintenance agreement may be required.
 Sediment shall, at a minimum, be removed from sediment traps or sediment ponds whenever their design capacity has been reduced by 50%.
 The Town Code Enforcement Officer, upon observing such improvements are not being so maintained, may direct a property owner to undertake such maintenance.
-Failure to comply after a minimum of 30 days notice shall constitute a violation of this law.
+Failure to comply after a minimum of 30 days' notice shall constitute a violation of this chapter.